VinnyF/GameCube-Controller-Reader/README.md

 right timings would be.
 All I could do was guess the readings, see the result of the readings, and verify if it was right.
 But, even if it was wrong, I wouldn't know how to adjust it.

-In addition, I was worried that it would be impossible to consistantly time the gap between each bit, as it was possible that the controller would not always send out the information at the same speed.
+In addition, I was worried that it would be impossible to consistently time the gap between each bit, as it was possible that the controller would not always send out the information at the same speed.
-So, I tried to come up with a more consistant way to read each bit.
+So, I tried to come up with a more consistent way to read each bit.
 My solution looked like this:
 ```Arduino
 while (PIND & 0x08);
 delay_2us();